Pacifist Socialist Party: Representation

 (d): cooperating in GreenLeft parliamentary parties.

+European Parliament

 Municipal and Provincial Government

 The PSP had a provincial stronghold in North Holland, which gave the party more than half of its vote.

 It had some municipal strongholds in the Zaanstreek and Amsterdam, but also in some cities, where it had particularly strong branches, such as Midwoud, Bussum, Hoorn and Goirle.
 Because of its isolated position it did not supply many aldermen, though between 1974 and 1975 its supplied one Amsterdam alderman.

 In the following figure one can see the election results of the provincial election of 1962 per province.
 It shows the areas where the PSP was strong, namely the urban areas like North Holland and South Holland.
 The party was weaker in rural Catholic provinces like Limburg and North Brabant, but also strong in the rural traditional socialist strongholds such as rural Groningen and Friesland.

 Electorate

 The party's electorate was very heterogeneous, although most voters could be seen as intellectuals, students, scientists, artists, while most socialist parties are oriented at workers.
 The party was a refuge for people who no longer felt at home in the social-democratic PvdA and the Communist Party of the Netherlands.
 It was supported by progressive Christians, especially Mennonites.
 Most of its voters lived in Amsterdam or Rotterdam.

 The electorate of the PSP fluctuated; the changing appeal of the PvdA and the CPN played a role, as did the events of the Cold War.
 The rise of youth movements, like Provo, and the Vietnam war boosted the electorate of the party in the 1960s.
 Internal conflicts in the PSP and radical course of the social-democratic PvdA cost the PSP votes in the 1970s.
 The mass demonstrations against the placement of nuclear weapons boosted the party's support in the early 1980s.